Xomega-Net/Xomega.Docs/docs/generators/overview.md

 ## Custom generators{#custom}

-In addition to the standard generators, the Full Edition of Xomega.Net allows you to develop your own custom generators, as described [here](custom).
+In addition to the standard generators, the Full Edition of Xomega.Net allows you to develop your custom generators, as described [here](custom).